 - 1. Inspect the air conditioner and verify correct functionality before mounting the air conditioner.
-See HANDLING AND TESTING THE AIR CONDITIONER on page 3 - 2.
-Using the cutout dimensions shownpage 5 in this manual, prepare the air "IN" and air "OUT" openings, and mounting bolt hole pattern for the enclosure. - 3.
+See HANDLING AND TESTING THE AIR CONDITIONER on page 3 - Determine if the unit is to be surface or recess mounted.
+Using the appropriate cutout dimensions, see Mounting Cutout Dimensions on page 5of this manual, prepare the enclosure opening for either surface or recess mounting. - 3.
 Using the gasket kit provided, install gaskets to air conditioner. - 4.
-Mount air conditioner on enclosure using mounting bolts and screws provided.
+Mount air conditioner on enclosure using 1/4-20x.625 mounting bolts provided.
 "EZ" mount tabs can be used to hold unit on enclosure while mounting in place.
+Torque each bolt to 65 in./ lbs.
 Allow unit to remain upright for a minimum of five (5) minutes before starting.
 Caution!
 Air conditioner must be in upright position during operation. - 5.
 To avoid cross-threading mounting inserts, start bolts by hand before tightening with a wrench or ratchet driver. - 6.
 When routing the drain tube, caution should be taken to keep it from kinking or being elevated above the exit point of the air conditioner.
 The drain tube must be on a continuous downward slope.
 A slight elevation of the tube could result in secondary trap.
 FAILURE TO FOLLOW THESE INSTRUCTIONS COULD RESULT IN OVERFLOWING OF THE CONDENSATE DRAIN PAN - 7.
 Refer to top of nameplate for electrical requirements.
 Connect the power cord to a properly grounded power supply.
 Use of an extension cord is not recommended.
 Electrical circuit should be fused with slow blow or HACR circuit breaker.